eitansuez/arik/schedule.md

 weight: 4
 ---

+Please arrive Friday at 4pm in time to check in, change, and attend Friday night services.

-Please refer to this [camp map](/camp_map.pdf) for the locations of the facilities cited on the schedule below.
+The following is a preliminary schedule;  please check back closer to the event date for updates.
+For the locations of the facilities cited on the schedule below, please refer to this [camp map](/camp_map.pdf).

 ## Friday, October 9